-The standard application circuit uses a minimum set of additional components to operate a stepper motor.
-Two sense resistors set the motor coil current.
-See chapter 8 to choose the right sense resistors.
-Take care to keep power supply ripple due to chopper operation at a few 100mV, max., especially when low voltage operation is desired.
-Use a ceramic, or low ESR capacitors for filtering the power supply.
-The capacitors need to cope with the current ripple caused by chopper operation.
-A minimum capacity of 100μF electrolytic, or 10μF ceramic capacitor near the driver is recommended to keep ripple low.
+The standard application circuit uses two sense resistors to set the motor coil current.
+See chapter 8 for selection of values.
+Use ceramic, or low ESR capacitors for filtering the power supply to keep power supply ripple below a few 100mV, especially when low voltage operation is desired.
+These capacitors need to cope with the current ripple caused by chopper operation.
+A minimum capacity of 100μF electrolytic, or 10μF ceramic capacitor near the driver is recommended.
 Actual demand will depend on the internal power supply resistance and the desired motor current.
-VCC\IO can be supplied from a separate supply, e.g. a 3.3V regulator, or be driven by a microcontroller port pin.
-ADO and AD1 set the UART address.
-A charge pump capacitor can be added for slightly reduced power dissipation when operating near the lower voltage limit of roughly 2V.
+VCC_IO can be supplied from a separate supply, e.g., a 3.3V regulator, or be driven by a microcontroller port pin.
+AD0 and AD1 set the UART address.
+A charge pump capacitor is not required, but it can be added for slightly reduced power dissipation when operating near the lower voltage limit of roughly 2V.